Bearfort Ridge and Wawayanda Region

 Bearfort Ridge is one of the most picturesque mountain ridges in all of New Jersey.
 West of the ridge includes much former farmland with many old woods roads.

-Find detailed descriptions of great hikes in this region in our Find a Hike
+Find descriptions of great hikes in this region: click here.

 Bearfort Ridge is an anomaly in the midst of the Highlands because it is formed of erosion-resistant Schunemunk conglomerate or "puddingstone"-with its many overlooks, colorful bedrock, and stunted pitch pines, it is one of the most picturesque mountain ridges in all of New Jersey.